-Buddh International Circuit is Still Waiting to Shine in Full Splendor
+Buddh International Circuit - Still Waiting to Shine in Full Splendor

 Buddh International Circuit is the best racing venue in India, which could also become one of the most popular motorsport facilities in the world.

 Originally, the track was named Jaypee International Circuit after its owners, but in April 2011, it was renamed to its current name after the area where the venue is located, Gautam Buddh Nagar district, which is also known as Greater Noida.

 Video : A lap around Buddh International Circuit in an F1 car

 Similar to, yet different from any other modern track

 This 120.000 capacity circuit, with a plan of expanding to 200.000, was built 40 kilometers from Delhi in the state of Uttar Pradesh in 2011.
 This really impressive venue was designed by the German architect Herrman Tilke who designed almost all modern Formula 1 circuits all over the world.
 The costs of the construction were estimated at $400 million.

 The track was opened in October 2011, only two weeks before the first Formula 1 race was held on the Indian subcontinent.
 The first impressions of both drivers and guests were really good.
 The track itself is 5.14 km long and has 16 turns.
 The track has many changes in elevation, providing a lot of opportunities for overtaking.
 The surface of the track is asphalt-concrete with greywacke aggregate that was shipped from England.